ignition-devs/ignition-api-8.1/README.md

 * You have installed Python 2.7.18 ([download here](https://www.python.org/downloads/release/python-2718/))
 * You are familiar with [Ignition 8.1 System Functions](https://docs.inductiveautomation.com/display/DOC81/System+Functions)

 ## Packages

 Ignition consists of the following packages:

+* com
 * java/javax
 * system

+### com

+These are libraries for some of Inductive Automation's Java packages and functions that are imported in `system` packages.

 ### java/javax